tommynsong/pc_dashboard/README.md

 # pc_dashboard
-sample app for live demo
+sample app for live demo with fail build